jstat/jstat/doc/md/core.md

 Or pass a callback to run the calculation asynchronously and pass on the calculation.
 This allows for continued chaining of methods to the jStat object.
+Also note `this` within the callback refers to the calling jStat object.

     jStat( matrix ).rows(function( d ) {
         // d === 2